-Unless your son wants to court one of our daughters- but you know, they’re going fast.
+Unless your son wants to court one of our daughters, then it’s our call- but you know, they’re going fast.
 He just might need to pick a number, get in line, and wait his turn.;-D

 Be sure to see which questions the other moms answered: